 The local authority can use the County Court process to recover debts, but this should only be after all other avenues have been exhausted.
-If pursuing the recovery of charges from a third party, a local authority must have regard to Annex D on debt recovery, which includes a requirement to act reasonably.
+If pursuing the recovery of charges, a local authority must have regard to Annex D of the guidance on debt recovery, which includes a requirement to act reasonably.